GitTrack/Documentation

 Bot not receiving webhooks

-• • Verify webhook URL is correct and accessible
+• Verify the webhook URL is correct and publicly accessible.

-• • Check webhook secret matches the one from /setup
+• Check the webhook secret matches the one from /setup.

 Notifications not appearing in Discord

-• • Check bot has Send Messages permission in target channel
+• Check the bot has Send Messages permission in the target channel.

-• • Verify channel is properly linked using /status
+• Verify the channel is properly linked using /status.

-• • Ensure branch patterns match the pushed branch
+• Ensure branch patterns match the pushed branch name exactly.

 Branch autocomplete not working

-• • Check repository URL is correct and accessible
+• Check the repository URL is correct and accessible.

-• Join our support Discord server for assistance
+• Join our support Discord for direct assistance.

-• Check the GitHub webhook delivery logs for error details
+• Check GitHub's webhook delivery logs for detailed error responses.